ChristopherMayes/lume-impact-live-demo/README.md

 Easiest way to run lume-impact-live-demo on S3DF as a Service is through Cron Jobs.
-Please remember to check all the export variables in `cron_job_setup.sh`
+Please remember to check all the export variables in `cron_job_setup.sh` Saving below config should automatically trigger the job in background.
+Use logs to monitor the job.
+Otherwise, You can see the pid saved in ~/tmp/myprogram.pid which signifies the last pid that executed this program.
 ```
 crontab -e

 #Opens a file.
 Please enter below details and save it.
-This should automatically trigger the job in background.
-Use logs to monitor the job.
 SHELL=/bin/bash
 BASH_ENV=~/.bashrc
 * * * * * source /sdf/group/ad/beamphysics/lume-impact-live-demo/cron_job_setup.sh